xcore/sw_motor_control/doc/sw-guide/pwm.rst

 It is worth discussing at this point why there are different loop modes and what they achieve.
 The nature of the central synchronisation point means that there are very rare times when the edges of the PWM coincide - from an electrical noise standpoint this is beneficial, but from and implementation standpoint it complicates things slightly.

-To achieve the required output efficiently using the ports the buffers are used to create the extremely short or long pulses as shown in figure \ref{fig_PwmPortBuffering}.
+To achieve the required output efficiently using the ports the buffers are used to create the extremely short or long pulses as shown in the figure.
 The green boxes indicate a buffer of data that is output from the port.

   .. image:: images/bufferedPWM.pdf
      :width: 100%